Splitting Axe vs Splitting Maul: Differences Explained

 The Handle

-In case you can’t spot the tools from their weight and head design, check out the handle size.
+If you can’t spot the tools from their weight and head design, check out the handle size.
 Splitting mauls have longer handles to balance the weight of the head and the shaft.
 The handle also helps to detach the blade from a wood log easily.

 As the long handle is further away from your lower body, chances of injury are reduced.
 Typically, the maul handles are made from fiberglass, plastic, or metal to provide sufficient support to the heavy head.